Home

 This is the platform I chose for my blog.
 Mainly because I know it relatively well and understand how to work with it.

 For me, the disadvantage of this platform is pricing, it's some kind of random coin flip.
-Although they give you a detailed description of what was charged and their price calculator, I often surprised at the pricing.
-Different internal data transfers, usage of s3 buckets, lambda calls, data transfers between different availability zones, even if you have everything in one zone.
-Amazon charges a fee for all this, a small fee, but you should never forget it.
+Although they give you a detailed description of what was charged and their price calculator, I am often surprised at the pricing.
+Different internal data transfers, usage of s3 buckets, lambda calls, and data transfers between different availability zones, even if you have everything in one zone.
+Amazon charges a fee for all this, small fee, but you should never forget it.

 Among the analogues are Azure Functions, GCP functions, Yandex functions.